 Polished Aggregate

-This close-up picture of a road surface shows aggregate wear after about 5 years of wear.
+This close-up picture of a road surface shows aggregate wear after about 5 years.
 Washington generally has high quality aggregate that rarely suffers from excessive polishing.
 Notice the aggregate still appears rough.

 Problem